 Sixty-six native English speakers (23 males, 43 females) aged 60-79 years (M = 68.33, SD = 5.10) took part in the experiment.
 Exclusion criteria included a history of alcohol or other substance abuse, neurological or psychiatric disorders, color-blindness, hearing or visual impairment.
-Participants were recruited from an online advertisement, through the volunteer panel of the [redacted for peer review].
-The study was conducted in the [redacted for peer review].
+Participants were recruited from an online advertisement, through the volunteer panel of the Psychology Department, University of Edinburgh.
+The study was conducted in the Psychology Department.
 Written informed consent to participate in the study was obtained from each participant.
-The project was approved by [redacted for peer review].
-A post-hoc power analysis conducted using GPower (Faul et al., 2007) revealed that our sample size would detect large effects ($F^2 = 0.35$) with 96% power with alpha at .05.
+The project was approved by the School of Philosophy, Psychology and Language Sciences (Psychology) Ethics committee at the University of Edinburgh.
+A post-hoc power analysis conducted using G\Power (Faul et al., 2007) revealed that our sample size would detect large effects ( $F^2 = 0.35$ ) with 96% power with alpha at .05.
 There was less adequate statistical power at the small or medium effect size level.
 However, Harris (1985) recommends that the total number of participants equals the number of predictor variables plus 50 to yield the absolute minimum number of participants.
 This would suggest a minimum sample size of 55 for our study.